 Naha-te was a close-range style that used leg techniques rarely aimed above mid-level.
 It also placed heavy importance on breathing techniques and is the source of modern styles like Goju-Ryu and Uechi-Ryu.

 Tomari-te originated in the village of Tomari, Okinawa.
-It contained internal and external elements of Shuri-te and Naha-te, however, Tomari-te is much closer resembles more Shuri-te.
+It contained internal and external elements of Shuri-te and Naha-te, however, Tomari-te resembles more Shuri-te.